Verma-Lab/meds-biobank/docs/standardizers.md

 - Guarantee: Each measurement_id from the input dataframe is still present (potentially duplicated)
 - Note: Value_converted potentially contains both numeric and textual entries

-## Workflow

-1. Homogenize units (adjust values) within designated groups of measurement concept ids (by OMOP concept_ancestor or by OMOP concept_id)
-2. Perform fallback logic for other measurement types (current: set = None)
-3. Union all results and return edited msmt df
-NOTE: measurement_id will no longer be unique!
-This is intended.
-NEVER de-deuplicate on measurement_id POST-standardization.

 ## Schemas

 ### OMOP measurements